TURBOLOSE/SPLASH/README.md

 # SPLASH: SPreading LAyer Simulation for Hydrodynamics

+Article preprint avaliable at https://arxiv.org/abs/2412.00867

 Credit to https://github.com/pmp-library/pmp-library and Daniel Sieger (https://danielsieger.com/blog/2021/03/27/generating-spheres.html) for mesh related headers.
 Credit to https://github.com/nlohmann/json for json processing.

 This repo contains work in progress version of a MUSCL scheme for gas dynamics on an unstructured spherical mesh.